 A potential risk to biodiversity would be that the project developer does not have the means to pay for the services needed to protect the set-aside areas and undertake the necessary measures to sensitize neighboring communities to do biodiversity protection.
 However, the total project stands on solid financial ground and has payments for biodiversity protection in its cash-flows.
 Since the project is FSC certified, payment for biodiversity protection maintains a high ranking position on the list of expenditures.
-A protocol for monitoring biodiversity was established and monitoring has since been done in 2013, 2014 2015 and 2016 Overal the findings indicate a positive contribution of Continental Forests Ltd in the protection of biodiversity in Kikonda Central Forest Reserve.
+A protocol for monitoring biodiversity was established and monitoring has since been done since 2013 to date.
+Overal the findings indicate a positive contribution of Continental Forests Ltd in the protection of biodiversity in Kikonda Central Forest Reserve.